Is Pantene Shampoo Good?

 Olaplex has dominated the haircare industry within the last several years, and continues to provide salon-worthy results from the comfort of your own shower.

-It is safe for color-treated hair, and will help to reduce breakage and the appearance of excess frizz.
+It is safe for colour-treated hair and helps reduce breakage and the appearance of excess frizz.

 Final Thoughts

-While there is no scientific proof that Pantene products cause hair loss, and some hairstylists continue to recommend it, you want to consider your personal hair needs and goals when determining what shampoo and conditioner to purchase.
+While there is no scientific proof that Pantene products cause hair loss, some hairstylists continue to recommend them.

 The available options for natural haircare products continue to grow, with natural shampoos leading the way.